Chicago sports travel guide

 • Chicken vesuvio: The well-known dish of roasted chicken and potatoes was invented in Chicago and can be found at Italian restaurants around the city, such as Rosebud on Rush (720 N. Rush Street) or Franco’s (300 W. 31st Street).

 • Steak: Many, many steakhouses can be found around Chicago, which has a long history as the center of beef distribution in America.
-There are too many great steakhouses to list here, but three in particular are of special interest to sports fans: Harry Caray’s Italian Steakhouse (33 W. Kinzie Street) and Michael Jordan’s Steakhouse (505 N. Michigan Ave.) carry the names of famous Chicago sports figures, while Gibson’s Steakhouse (1028 N. Rush Street) was featured prominently in the TV series “The League.”
+There are too many great steakhouses to list here, but three in particular are of special interest to fans of Chicago sports teams: Harry Caray’s Italian Steakhouse (33 W. Kinzie Street) and Michael Jordan’s Steakhouse (505 N. Michigan Ave.) carry the names of famous Chicago sports figures, while Gibson’s Steakhouse (1028 N. Rush Street) was featured prominently in the TV series “The League.”
 Another sports-themed steakhouse in central Chicago, Ditka’s, closed in 2020.

 • Popcorn: Garrett’s Popcorn (173 N. Michigan Ave.; multiple locations) is extremely visible around Chicago and highly popular with tourists, while competitor Nuts on Clark can be found at both major airports, Union Station and Soldier Field.
 Both offer a “Chicago-style” popcorn mix of caramel corn and cheese corn mixed together.